 National Leadership Program, Summer 2018

-Victoria Grace Assokom-Siakam is a Development and Fundraising Fellow in the National Leadership Program at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
+Victoria Grace Assokom-Siakam was a Nonprofit Management Apprentice in the National Leadership Program at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Through her work at St Louis ARC, Assokom-Siakam has worked with individuals with disabilities to expand their opportunities whether at work or at home.
 These experiences with people with disabilities have motivated her to join RespectAbility and to help ensure that people with disabilities have the financial resources to pursue their ambitions.
 At RespectAbility, Assokom-Siakam will be helping the development team in two major areas: the initiative to increase and strengthen partnerships with philanthropic organizations and the grant-seeking process.

 Assokom-Siakam is a third-year student at Washington University in St. Louis pursuing a Bachelor’s degree in International and Area Studies – Development.
 Her own Cameroonian-American background, as well as growing up in multicultural Washington, D.C., has motivated her to study marginalized diaspora communities such as those of Arab or African descent in the U.S. During the academic year, Assokom-Siakam is an intern for the Center for Community Health Partnership and Research through the Institute for Public Health at Washington University.
 There she creates promotional material for center events and researches violence prevention.